CarThaxDev/CarThaxDev/README.md

 ### Hello There!
-I am a current student and Thomas More University for their Computer Information Systems program.
+I am a current student at Thomas More University for their Computer Information Systems program.
 I taught myself Java a couple years ago, and C# not that long after.
 If you have any questions feel free to ask!

 I currently know Java and C#